 The Corporation transports aggregates, either by rail or water, from a production location to a distribution terminal.
 The selling price at the distribution terminal includes the freight cost to move it there.
 These freight costs are included in the Aggregates business' cost of sales and were \$181.5 million, \$202.1 million and \$160.9 million for 2007, 2006 and 2005, respectively.
-Transportation costs from the distribution location to the customer page fifty-four accounted for as described above in options 1 or 2, as applicable.
+Transportation costs from the distribution location to the customer are accounted for as described above in options 1 or 2, as applicable.

 For analytical purposes, the Corporation eliminates the effect of freight on margins with the second option.
 When the third option is used, margins as a percentage of net sales are negatively affected because the customer does not typically pay the Corporation a profit associated with the transportation component of the selling price.
 For example, a truck customer in a local market will pick up the material at the quarry and pay \$6.50 per ton of aggregate.
 Assuming a \$1.50 gross profit per ton, the Corporation would recognize a 23% gross margin.
-However, if a customer purchased a ton of aggregate that was transported to a distribution yard by the Corporation via rail or water, the selling price may be \$12.50 per ton, this decade.
-Further, in response to these issues, rail transportation providers focused on increasing the number of cars per unit train under larger unit train movements.
-A unit train is a freight train moving large tonnages of a single bulk product between two points without intermediate yarding and switching.
-In 2006, the Corporation brought a new plant online at its North Troy operation in Oklahoma, which is capable of producing 5 million tons per year and handling multiple 90-car unit trains.
-Rail availability is seasonal and can impact aggregates shipments depending on other competing movements.
-In January 2008, the Corporation entered into lease agreements for additional railcars in its West Group.
-Further, in 2005, the Corporation assuming a \$6.00 cost of freight.
+However, if a customer purchased a ton of aggregate that was transported to a distribution yard by the Corporation via rail or water, the selling price may be \$12.50 per ton, assuming a \$6.00 cost of freight.
 With the same \$1.50 gross profit per ton and no profit associated with the transportation component, the gross margin would be reduced to 12% as a result of the embedded freight cost.